anishneema/automativerobots/index.md

 To watch the BSE tutorial on how to create a portfolio, click here.
 -->
-# Starter Project
+# Arduino Starter Project

 <iframe width="560" height="315" src="https://www.youtube.com/embed/IUZZ2V6nGmU?si=mzgKdNSG2Q01wio3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Arduino starter project- I learned how to join electrical components and solder
+I chose this starter project because it would give me a good introduction into how to code and use the arduino.
+Additonally, it gave me great experience with soldering, and electrical components.
+I now have basic idea of a circuit, and understand the layout of the breadboard.
+This knowledge has given me the confidence to continue on my main project, which will use the arduino extensively, as well as plently of electrical components.